Saratoga, New York

 Saratoga is a town in Saratoga County, New York, United States.
-The population was 5,141 at the 2000 census.
-It is also the commonly used, but not official, name for the neighboring and much more populous city, Saratoga Springs.
-The major village in the town of Saratoga is Schuylerville, which is often, but not officially, called Old Saratoga.
-Saratoga contains a second village, named Victory.
+The population was 5,808 at the 2020 census.
+The name "Saratoga" is also commonly, though unofficially, used to refer to the nearby and more populous city of Saratoga Springs.
+The principal village within the town of Saratoga is Schuylerville, which is frequently—but not officially—referred to as Old Saratoga.
+The town also includes a second incorporated village, Victory.